These are what you’ll learn in this article (step-by-step):

 Keep it concise and simple.
 According to research from Gaebler.com, a magazine for entrepreneurs, the top-100 websites have approximately 6 characters in their domain name.

 Easy to type and pronounce.
-Your domain name should roll off the tips of your fingers and the tips of your tongue easily.
+Your domain name should be easy to type and pronounce.

 Choosing your host is another important aspect of creating your blog.
 Bad web hosts cause most of the issues people have related to their blog.
 For example, unhelpful customer service and hidden fees are quite common so be very careful.